Do you wonder if you’ll ever be confident in your homeschooling choice?

 - Or are there more reasons for your doubt?

-So now that you’ve written your doubts on paper, how would you address a friend who was experiencing the same thing?
+Now that you’ve written your doubts on paper, how would you address a friend who had those doubts?

 Second, be vulnerable about your reasons with someone, Why can’t you homeschool confidently?

-(You know they’ll just tell you to send the kids to school: a magical pill for the homeschool masses.)
+(You know they’ll just tell you to send the kids to school: a magical pill for the non-homeschool masses.)

-If you want to chat about your homeschool doubts and have someone walk alongside you as you explore them, to help undergird your homeschool confidence, connect with me.
+Hey, and if you want to chat about your homeschool doubts and have someone walk alongside you as you explore them, to help undergird your homeschool confidence, you can book a free call to connect with me.

-Third, recognize when you’re paying attention to someone’s thoughts about your choices.
+Third, recognize when you’re paying attention to someone else’s thoughts about your homeschool choice.

-Sometimes other people’s thoughts can help us get clear about our thoughts on something we might not have been certain about, even if their arguments are not true.
-(Sometimes, especially when they’re untrue).
+Sometimes other people’s thoughts help us get clear about our thoughts, even if their arguments don’t ring true.

 One of the most repeated voices that distract us is the collective voice of what others might think.